open-and-sustainable/cirquant/docs/index.md

    validate_product_config()
    ```

-Parameter tables created during processing (e.g., `parameters_circularity_rate`, `parameters_recovery_efficiency`) are stored in the processed DuckDB to ensure reproducibility and version tracking.
+Parameter tables created during processing (e.g., `parameters_circularity_rate`, and `parameters_recovery_efficiency` when configured) are stored in the processed DuckDB to ensure reproducibility and version tracking.

 ## Workflow